dthpham/sminterpolate/README.md

 a=00:00:18.0,b=00:00:20.0,factor=0.5"
 ```

-##Advanced Options
+##Filters

 ####Decimate:

-If your results have judder you may be working with a video that has duplicate
+Videos may have some judder if your source has duplicate frames.
+To compensate
-frames.
-To compensate for this use the `--decimate` option:
+for this, use the `--decimate` option:

 ```
 $ butterflow <video> --playback-rate 60 --decimate